Kırşehir: History

 The history of Kırşehir dates back to the Hittites.
 During the period of the Hittites, the basin of Kırşehir was known as the country of "Ahiyuva", meaning "the Land of the Achaeans", as the Greeks were known to the Hittites.
 This basin also took the name Cappadocia at the time of the Romans and Byzantines.

 Kırşehir was once known as Aquae Saravenae.
-The Seljuks took the city in the 1070's and bestowed the current name.
+The Seljuks took the city in the 1070s and bestowed the current name.
 In Turkish, "Kır Şehri" means "steppe city" or "prairie city".
 It became the chief town of a sanjak in the Ottoman vilayet of Angora, which possessed, c.
-1912, 8000 inhabitants, most of them Turks.
+1912, 8,000 inhabitants, most of them Muslim Turks.

 In the 19th century, Kırşehir was attached to the sanjak of Ankara.
 From 1867 until 1922, Kırşehir was part of Angora vilayet.
 In 1924, Kırşehir was made capital of the new Kırşehir Province.
 Mustafa Kemal Atatürk visited the city in 1921 and 1931.

 Historic buildings and structures

 Kesikköprü

 Kesikköprü is one of the bridges built by the Seljuk Empire in Central Anatolia.
 It is on the way of Kırşehir-Konya, about 20 km to the south of Kırşehir, and across the River Kızılırmak with its 13 parts.

-In the inscription of bridge, it is written that the bridge was built by Atabeg İzzü’d-Din Muhammed in 646 of the Hijrah/1248 of the Christian era during the rule of Keykavus, the son of Keyhüsrev.
-There is also an old Seljuk mosque built during the reign of either Mesud I or Kilij Arslan II.
-In the countryside is a ruined tomb of a possible dervish during the times of either Seljuks or Ottomans.

-The ones who came from İzmir and tried to reach Sivas and Erzurum from Tokat passed over Kesikköprü.
-We have learned that the inscription was sunken into the river in 1953.
-In the 17th and 18th centuries, it took the name of Kesikköprü due to the fact that caravan roads were invaded by the highwaymen.
+Those who came from Izmir and tried to reach Sivas and Erzurum from Tokat passed over Kesikköprü.
+In the 17th and 18th centuries, the bridge took the name of Kesikköprü due to the fact that caravan roads were cut off by highwaymen.

-The three-line instruction destroyed on stone base can hardly be read.

-The inscription

-"Ressame bi imaret hazihil el kantara el mübareke (fi eyyam han) devlet es sultan el azam İzzü-d dünya ve ‘d Din Ebul Feth Keykavus bin Keyhüsrev Burhan Emirel mü’münin."

-"El Mevla el sahibul azam atabek el muazzam nazım mesalih il alem nasır el enam zübdetil eyyam izzeddin ebul meli Muhammed zahir Ali Selçuk ve emiril mü’minil azzellahu nasrahu ve ala kadrehu fi şuhuri sene sitte ve arbain ve sitte mie hamiden lillah ve musallian ala nebiihi Muhammed ve alihi vesellem teslimen kesiran."
+There is an old Seljuk mosque built during the reign of either Mesud I or Kilij Arslan II.
+In the countryside is a ruined türbe (tomb) of a possible dervish during the times of either Seljuks or Ottomans.

+The inscription on the bridge says it was built by Atabeg Izzu’d-Din Muhammed in 646 of the Hijrah/1248 of the Christian era during the rule of Keykavus, the son of Keyhüsrev.
+The inscription sunk in the river in 1953.
+The three-line inscription on the stone base can be read with difficulty:

-Aşık Pasha Mausoleum
+Ashik Pasha Mausoleum

-Aşık Pasha Mausoleum is the tomb of the 14-century sufi poet Aşık Pasha who died in 1332.
+Aşık Pasha Mausoleum is the tomb of the 14-century Sufi poet Aşık Pasha who died in 1332.

 Kırşehir Castle

 Kırşehir Castle is located on a hill mound, believed to have been built in the 4th century.

 It covers an area of 10 acres.
-It is thought to have been created by the Byzantine emperor Justinian.
+It is thought to have been built by the Byzantine Emperor Justinian.
 Nothing remains from the castle.

+Geographical center of the world

+The village of Seyfe within Kırşehir district is considered the geographical center of Earth, as it lies at the intersection of the 39th parallel north and the 34th meridian east.